Add Employee Morale to your Weekly Balanced Scorecard

 This you can drill down and see differences between the day and night shift, or compare to last quarter.

 Generating meaningful conversations

-Will this slow down the quest to reach strategic goals?
+Will this slow down their performance, thus impacting your quest to reach strategic goals?

 Related: Read how Unilever constantly compare their Employee Mood KPI with factory production levels.